tomkdefra/defra-dash/learning-and-development/pathway_data-science-and-stats.md

 - Understand the core principles of data science and statistical analysis.
 - Be skilled in data manipulation, visualisation, and exploratory analysis.
 - Be capable of building and interpreting statistical models.

-## Enrolment

-Ready to start your journey?
-[Enrol now](#) to gain the skills needed for a successful career in data science and statistics.

-For more details, visit our [Data Science and Statistics Learning Journey](#).